Online live sessions from Monday to Friday, from 15:00 to 19:00 (Madrid time zone).

-The course is given in four modules covering exploratory data analysis, univariate and multivariate statistical techniques and a final discussion session where students will work and discuss their projects.
+The course is given in four modules covering exploratory data analysis, univariate and multivariate statistical techniques and a final discussion session where students will work and discuss their projects:

-Graduate or postgraduate degree in Life Sciences and basic knowledge of Statistics and R.
+Basic knowledge of Statistics and R.

 Module I. Programming in R and Rstudio